DaisukeDaisuke/ResourcePackTool/README.md

 This repository does not reference any literature, I discovered these on my own
 Therefore, the Unlicense license is legal, since I am not citing any code

+Please make a backup of your resource pack before running this code, it can even destroy your original resource pack

 #### Required Environment
 - php 8.0 or php 8.1